Overcoming Narcissistic Abuse. By Elizabeth Shaw – Life Coach.

 They may take credit cards out in your name and max them out.

-They like to control others through money, they might take your name off bank accounts or try to get you to sign your house over to them.
+They like to control of people through money, and they might take your name off bank accounts or try to get you to sign your house over to them.
 With my ex, I had to go back to work the day after having our child, to pay the bills, with no help with the baby and being with what I didn’t know then was a narcissist, tired, stressed and hormonal, my ex narc tried to get me diagnosed with PND.
-It wasn’t until we got home, that the narc asked me to sign the house over to them, didn’t do any of the things that the doctor recommended, like helping out with the baby.
-I stood my ground and kept my name on the home, I got the silent treatment for this as “well if you’ll not accept my help, no point giving you any.”
+It wasn’t until we got home after a visit to the Docters about my mood, that the narc asked me to sign the house over to them, didn’t do any of the things that the doctor recommended, like helping out with the baby.
+I stood my ground and kept my name on the home, and I got the silent treatment for this as the narcissist said: “well if you’ll not accept my help, no point giving you any.”

 They may not be in employment, so depending on your money, they might actually say.
 “I don’t see why I need to get a job.”

-My ex narcissist would often have weeks of, then use this as a further excuse not to pay the bills.
+My ex narcissist would often have weeks off, then use this as a further excuse not to pay the bills.

 One of their best, which I think they truly believed, as they were one of 7 in the home.
-The children ranging from birth to 16.
-So they explained how they only needed to pay 1/7 of the bills.
+The children ranging from birth to 16 years of age.
+So the narcissist explained how they only needed to pay 1/7 of the bills.
 They wouldn’t pay that 1/7 th either.
-If I asked it would be “ I gave you money last week can you not remember.”
+If I asked it would be “ I gave you money last week, can you not remember.”

-I asked for some money they owed me once in a chip shop because I had none to buy the kids chips. “ they threw the money on the floor stomped off and didn’t speak to me for a week.
-The only explanation. “ that was my money, you were in the wrong to ask. “ I didn’t know at the time but if criticised the narcissist for asking what is been asking for, that they’re promised to pay me back.
+I asked for some money they owed me once in a chip shop because I had none to buy the children chips. they threw the money on the floor stomped off and didn’t speak to me for a week.
+The only explanation. “ that was my money, you were in the wrong to ask. “ I didn’t know at the time but I had criticised the narcissist for asking what I had loaned them, that they’ve promised to pay me back.

-If they promise you a nice hotel, for weeks, then don’t deliver because they’ve spent money elsewhere, you’ll get the “I didn’t promise that.”
+Narcissists have been known to promise things, like a nice hotel break, for weeks, then they don’t deliver because they’ve spent money elsewhere, you’ll get the “I didn’t promise that.”

 Financial abuse chips away at you, you doubt yourself, your stability and your doubt your financial abilities to take care of yourself and your children.

-They will sabotage, when you’re trying to regain control of your finance, they might create situations so you can not work.
-Or if you do work they may want that money.
+They will sabotage you through finances, when you’re trying to regain control of your finance, they might create situations so you can not work.
+Or if you do work, they may want that money.

 You’re not allowed to do any sort of study.

-Narcissist doesn’t trust others because they are very caniving, because we think like normal people we don’t see it.
+The narcissist doesn’t trust others because they are very untrustworthy, because we think like normal people we don’t see it.